hdlyhne/myshell/README.txt

 02/14/2014
 ------

-This program was written for CSCI 340, lab 2.
+This is my solution for lab 2 in CSCI 340.

 The program is made up of the following parts:
 1. print_prompt simply prints the prompt